 I’m working with a young child whose parents are going through a divorce.
 What do I need to know about consent in this situation?

-According to Professional Practice Standards Section 3: Client-Therapist Relationship, members have a duty to place the well-being of the client at the forefront of the therapeutic relationship.
+According to Professional Practice Standards Section 3: Client-Therapist Relationship, registrants have a duty to place the well-being of the client at the forefront of the therapeutic relationship.
 With this in mind, consider the following:

 The client’s ability to provide consent